Mintbase/Grants-Program/applications/ChainLib.md

 Currently, we are working on adding new functionality to our NFT marketplace:
 - Personalized story tales as NFTs
-- Generative NFT books powered by non-human system to generate new content programmatically
+- NFT based Memberships with Expiration and Renewable options

 Below You can see how the personalized story tales look IRL: